Must-Have LMS Features For Training Support

 • Course Assignment – The LMS must allow the instructor to assign and enable courses.
 This helps the instructor help the employee on a more personal level based on the areas of improvement the employee is aiming towards.

-• Calendar Integration – Training is a part of an employee’s business day, therefore, it needs to be pencilled into their calendars.
-To make it easy, it is a good idea for your LMS to be integrated with the calendar app that the organisation is using so that any training updates from the organisation can directly reflect on the LMS for all employees.
+• Calendar Integration – Training is a part of an employee’s business day, therefore, it needs to be penciled into their calendars.
+To make it easy, it is a good idea for your LMS to be integrated with the calendar app that the organization is using so that any training updates from the organization can directly reflect on the LMS for all employees.
 It saves time, presents reminders and makes training compliance easy.

 ADMINISTRATOR FEATURES

-• Content & Subscription – While buying an LMS, it is important to check how much personalisation is permitted by the admin.
-The organisation admin must be able to control and manage content and assessments and to be able to manage subscription pricing and change content as well.
+• Content & Subscription – While buying an LMS, it is important to check how much personalization is permitted by the admin.
+The organization admin must be able to control and manage content and assessments and to be able to manage subscription pricing and change content as well.

 • Course Builder – The admin must have clear access to as well as be able to control course information and schedule, external book resource set-up, provide supplementary materials and assignments, control certificate details and rules.